elonmir/filestat_exporter/README.md

   # Default enable/disable of metrics - overridden if not set by parameter '-metric.*'
   enable_crc32_metric: true
   # enable_nb_line_metric: false

+  # Add a prefix for metrics
+  # namespace: ""

   # list of patterns to apply - metrics can be enable/disabled for each group
   files:
     - patterns: ["*.html","assets/*.css","scripts/*.js"]